In This Article

 - Stronger Nails And Heals Cuticles – Use the healing potential of hemp oil to get rid of brittle and weak nails and unappealing, frustrating cuticles.
 All you have to do is to massage a small amount of the oil directly into nails and cuticles.
 You can use hemp oils for both fingernails and toenails

 - Makeup Remover – You should never go to bed with your makeup on because your skin cells can’t do their “job” and recover properly.
 Going to bed without removing your makeup leads to skin irritation, clogged pores, and the complexion becomes dull, lifeless, and older.
 Hemp oil is a wonderful makeup remover even with stubborn eye makeup.
 Just rub gently a small amount of hemp oil into the makeup and wipe with a cotton ball

 - Face Mask – Above in the article we mentioned that hemp oil is amazing skin moisturizer which is why it works as a face mask too.
 Just massage it into the cleansed facial skin before bedtime and rinse it in the morning.

 - Steam Facial Skin – Want to get a brighter, radiant complexion instantly?
-Then all you have to do is to massage a tablespoon of oil into the skin on the dry, clean face.
+Then all you have to do is to massage a tablespoon of hemp oil on face skin on the dry, clean face..
 Keep massaging for several minutes.
 Then, proceed to lay a warm (not too hot) damp washcloth over your face and let it sit until the washcloth cools off.
 Then, wipe your face with the washcloth and repeat the process with another washcloth until the oil is entirely wiped off

 - Hair Conditioner – Massage a tablespoon of hemp oil into your hair before shampooing and let it sit for 10 minutes.
 Then, proceed to shampoo and wash your hair as normal